-Preparation for microscopical examination for Homoptera bug whole mounts.
+Preparation for microscopic examination as used for Hemipteran bug whole mounts.

-Many small insect specimens can only be identified accurately by studying the exo-sceletal features with transmitted light.
-Thus their body contents must be removed before they are mounted on microscope slides.
-Specimens preserved in formalin cannot have their body contents removed and so are almost useless for taxonomic study.
-Standard 75 x 25 mm slides, preferably of 0.8-1.2 mm thickness, are normally used.
-Cover-slips should be the thinnest possible, no.0 grade.
-Many workers have their own preferences for cover-slip dimensions.
+Many small insect specimens can only be accurately identified once they have been cleared of their body contents and mounted on microscope slides.
+Specimens preserved in Formaldehyde cannot be cleared and so are almost useless for taxonomic study.
+Standard 75 x 25 mm slides, preferably of 0.8-1.2 mm thickness are normally used.
+Cover-slips should be the thinnest possible, no.0 grade, but many workers have their own preferences for cover-slip dimensions.
 We use circular cover-slips of 13 mm, 16mm, 19mm and 22mm diameter, depending on the size of the specimens.